hjonck/sveltekit-cf-lib-test-template/blog/cloudflare-sveltekit-hydration-guide.md

 3. **Builds succeed** - No warnings anywhere
 4. **Local dev works** - Can't reproduce locally

 The culprit?
-In my case, `lucide-svelte`.
+In my case, it was `lucide-svelte` (since fixed in v0.525.0+).
 But it could be ANY library that:
 - Manipulates the DOM during initialization
 - Has SSR/client mismatches
 - Uses browser-specific APIs incorrectly